kilgarenone/personal-website/posts/personal-finance.md

 Now, for argument’s sake, let’s pretend we weren’t susceptible to cognitive biases at all.
 Which brings us to luck…

-### Luck
+## Luck

 Luck is an underestimated factor in many aspects of human affair — From being born with great or average looks, savant or mediocre intellectual capacity and ability, into good or abusive family, into stimulating or slummy places, to the resultant extent of exploration or exploitation of an environment that will shape who you are and position in society, and to finally, the performances of a mutual fund manager.

 It’s well known that the majority — [in the ballpark of 80–90%](https://us.spindices.com/documents/spiva/spiva-us-mid-year-2017.pdf) — of  actively managed funds will [under-perform their benchmarks](https://www.ft.com/content/6b2d5490-d9bb-11e6-944b-e7eb37a6aa8e) over a 5 to 10 years period.
 Mutual fund managers are humans too, and as discussed, they are undoubtedly shackled to their human nature in responding to fears, uncertainty, and incentives, all of which are culminated in timing the markets and huge portfolio turnover, and thereby incurring unnecessary costs and taxes on us!

-Mutual fund managers, like Peter Lynch, who can consistently out-perform benchmark over the long term is *extremely *rare.
+Mutual fund managers, like Peter Lynch, who can consistently out-perform benchmark over the long term is _extremely_ rare.
 Not only you need to pick the right manager, the manager herself would need to be picking stocks at the right time and place, be able to digest tons of information to build an accurate narrative consistently, and pull it off year after year.
-This is not something a mere mortal with 9–5 job is capable of even though for no reason they ended up on the right side of luck! 🐧
+This is not something a mere mortal with 9–5 job is capable of even though for no reason they ended up on the right side of luck!

 ## Financial planning